Isotope Effects in Chemistry

 Applications

-- The study of reaction mechanisms
+- Studying reaction mechanisms

-- The determination of kinetic and equilibrium isotope effects
+- Determining kinetic and equilibrium isotope effects

-- The development of new isotopic labeling techniques
+- Developing new isotopic labeling techniques

 Conclusion